GRAFT: Grid-Aware Load Forecasting with Multi-Source Textual Alignment and Fusion: Introduction

 \subsection{Research Goal}

-To address the incompleteness of the acquisition--alignment--injection pipeline as well as the limitations in fusion mechanisms and interpretability, this paper proposes GRAFT (GRid-Aware Forecasting with Text).
+To address the incompleteness of the acquisition--alignment--injection pipeline and the limitations in fusion and interpretability, this paper proposes GRAFT (GRid-Aware Forecasting with Text), and \textbf{operationalizes} the three stages as follows: \textbf{(i) acquisition} collects public News/Reddit/Policy documents over 2019--2021 and constructs a day-level corpus for each state; \textbf{(ii) alignment} maps texts to the ``date $\times$ region'' anchor at the end of the input window and uses explicit masking for missing or delayed entries; and \textbf{(iii) injection} performs position-dependent fusion by retrieving and injecting text cues into each half-hour position through cross-attention in the forecasting window.

 Building upon and extending STanHOP for grid-aware load forecasting, GRAFT constructs daily-aggregated news, social media, and policy texts as external memory representations.
 At the end of the forecasting window, cross-attention is applied between the external memory and the half-hour load representations to achieve position-related alignment and fusion~\cite{wu2023stanhopsparsetandemhopfield}.

 On the text side, Sentence-BERT (SBERT) is used for semantic encoding: multiple texts within the same calendar day are first individually encoded into fixed-length vectors and normalized, and then aggregated by weighting according to timestamps and sources to obtain the daily text vector.
 All available dates are arranged in chronological order to form the external memory matrix, and are aligned with the anchor date at the end of the window.
 For missing or delayed dates, masking is applied to prevent pseudo-signals from entering the attention readout~\cite{reimers2019sbert}.